 Connecting from a Windows Client to a Windows Server using PowerShell is easy.
 Enter-PSSession -Computername xxxx, and you’re in when connecting with enough credentials.
-But I also have two Linux systems (Ubuntu VPS and a Raspberry Pi4 running Raspian Bullseye) on which PowerShell is also installed.
-But PowerShell remoting into those systems is not standard and requires a few steps.
+However, I also have two Linux systems (Ubuntu VPS and a Raspberry Pi4 running Raspian Bullseye) on which PowerShell is also installed.
+However, PowerShell remoting into those systems is not standard and requires a few steps.
 This blog post will show you how to connect to Linux using PowerShell.

 Compatibility